-- 27-13.90-A. The site has space limitations or an unusual shape that makes strict compliance impossible or impractical; - 27-13.90-B. Conditions on or adjacent to the site such as topography, soils, vegetation or existing structures or utilities are such that strict compliance is impossible, impractical or of no value in terms of advancing the general purposes of this article; - 27-13.90-C. Safety considerations such as intersection visibility, utility locations, etc., make alternative compliance necessary; or - 27-13.90-D. Creative, alternative landscape plans will provide an equal or better means of meeting the intent of the landscaping and screening regulations of this article.
+- 27-13.90-B. Conditions on or adjacent to the site such as topography, soils, vegetation or existing structures or utilities are such that strict compliance is impossible, impractical or of no value in terms of advancing the general purposes of this article; - 27-13.90-C. Safety considerations such as intersection visibility, utility locations, etc., make alternative compliance necessary; or - 27-13.90-D. Creative, alternative landscape plans will provide an equal or better means of meeting the intent of the landscaping and screening regulations of this article.